 He's the best.

-All right, Ross, what you got?
+All right, Russ, what you got?

 Not much.